 In this task, candidates present their views on a prescribed issue of common interest.
 The topic is generally a loose claim that can be explored from many perspectives.
-The candidates need to analyse and write upon this issue from their own perspective.
+The candidates need to analyse and write about this issue from their own perspectives.
 The essay must have strong points that support a given perspective in a clear and crisp manner.
 There is no correct answer so candidates are free to explore and put forward their case.

 - Analyze an “Argument” Essay

 This section contains a short passage mentioning a particular argument, its reasons, causes or effects.
-The test-takers are required to critically examine the arguments made in the passage, deconstruct and read between the lines.
+The test-takers are required to critically examine the arguments made in the passage, and deconstruct and read between the lines.
 Furthermore, the proof’s validity with respect to the argument made, the evidence presented and the writer’s inclination should also be explored.